pivotal-cf/bookbinder/README.md

 [![Code Climate](https://codeclimate.com/github/pivotal-cf/docs-bookbinder.png)](https://codeclimate.com/github/cloudfoundry-incubator/bookbinder) [![Build Status](https://travis-ci.org/cloudfoundry-incubator/bookbinder.svg?branch=master)](https://travis-ci.org/cloudfoundry-incubator/bookbinder)
 # Bookbinder

 Bookbinder is a gem that binds together a unified documentation web application from disparate source material.
-Currently, the source material must be markdown or plain HTML, and must be stored in local directories or in GitHub repositories.
-Bookbinder runs [middleman](http://middlemanapp.com/) to produce a Rackup app that can be deployed to Cloud Foundry.
+Source material can be in markdown, HTML, or [DITA](http://dita.xml.org/standard), and must be stored in local directories or in GitHub repositories.
+Bookbinder runs [middleman](http://middlemanapp.com/) to produce a Rackup app that you can deploy to Cloud Foundry.

 **Note**: The Bookbinder gem is now known as `bookbindery`.
 Please update your Gemfiles accordingly.

 ## Usage

 Bookbinder is meant to be used from within a project called a **book**.
 The book includes a configuration file that describes which documentation repositories to use as source materials.
 The bookbindery gem provides a set of scripts to aggregate those repositories and publish them to various locations.
-Bookbinder also provides scripts for running on a Continuous Integration system that can detect when a documentation repository has been updated with new content and that can verify a composed book is free of any dead links.
+Bookbinder also provides scripts for running on a Continuous Integration system that can detect when a documentation repository has been updated with new content, and that can verify a composed book is free of any dead links.

 ## Installation

 **Note**: Bookbinder requires Ruby version 2.0.0-p195 or higher.

 To install the Bookbinder gem, add `gem "bookbindery"` to your Gemfile.
-Creating a book is currently a little more involved, but we plan to automate this process in the near future.
+Creating a book is more involved process, but we plan to automate this process in the near future.

 ### <a id='dita-ot'></a>DITA-OT

+Bookbinder uses the [DITA Open Toolkit](http://www.dita-ot.org/) (DITA-OT) to process documents written in DITA.
-If you have dita sections, you'll need to have installed DITA-OT.
+If you have DITA sections in your book, you must install DITA-OT to process them.

-Specify the location of the DITA-OT library as an environment variable named PATH_TO_DITA_OT_LIBRARY.
+Once installed, specify the location of the DITA-OT library as an environment variable named "PATH_TO_DITA_OT_LIBRARY".
 We recommend that you use the full_easy_install type for the DITA-OT library.

-**Note**: Please ensure that the version of the DITA-OT library supports your DITA version.
+**Note**: Ensure that the version of the DITA-OT library that you install supports the DITA version in which your documents are written.

 ### Creating a book from scratch using local sections

-The disparate source material of your book is organized into separate git repositories.
-When writing documentation on your local machine, however, you'll want uncommitted changes to be added to the preview web site that you serve on your machine.
+Typically, the disparate source materials of your book are organized into separate git repositories.

+When writing documentation on your local machine, however, we recommend that you add uncommitted changes to the preview web site that you serve on your machine.

 The `bind local` command performs this operation by gathering local sections from sibling directories of your book.
 These sections' directories must have the same name as their GitHub repositories, but don't need to be git repositories.

 The following is an annotated script that sets up a new book allowing 'bind local' to run successfully.
-It assumes you want to call your book 'mynewbook' and that the first and only section within the book is [cloudfoundry/docs-dev-guide](https://github.com/cloudfoundry/docs-dev-guide).
+This script names your book "mynewbook" and includes only one section, [cloudfoundry/docs-dev-guide](https://github.com/cloudfoundry/docs-dev-guide).

     mkdir mynewbook
     cd mynewbook

-    # Create a Gemfile.
+    # Create a Gemfile
     bundle init

-    # Add the bookbindery gem to it.
+    # Add the bookbindery gem to it
     echo 'gem "bookbindery"' >> Gemfile

-    # Install gems listed in the Gemfile, creating a bin/ dir for executables.
+    # Install gems listed in the Gemfile, creating a bin/ dir for executables
     bundle install --binstubs

-    # Create a minimal configuration file.
+    # Create a minimal configuration file
     cat > config.yml <<YAML
     book_repo: myorg/myrepo
     public_host: localhost:9292